FelisDiligens/Fallout76-QuickConfiguration/What's new.md

 - Added a link to the app settings that opens the profile editing screen.
 - Improved the comparison of versions in the mod manager.
-  This should fix the issue where the mod manager displays available updates even if the latest version is installed.
+  This should fix the issue where the mod manager displays available updates even if the latest/newer version is installed.
 - Fixed a bug that would crash the mod manager when updating mod information using the NexusMods API.
+- Fixed a bug where invalid characters in (user-defined) paths were crashing the tool.
+They get sanitized now.

 </details>